evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-serializers.md

         fields = ('id', 'name', 'cars')
 ```

-As your API grows you might find situations in which one instance needs to
+As your API grows you may find situations in which you need to serialize an
-be serialized with a foreign relation, and others in which it doesn't.
-For
+instance with some of it's foreign relations, and situations where you don't.
-efficiency reasons you end up creating multiple serializers, each with a very
+For efficiency reasons you end up creating multiple serializers, each with a
-specific task, but this can quickly grow out of hand.
+very specific task.
+This can quickly grow out of hand, and lead to
+inconsistencies.

 We can solve this by using *expandable fields*.
-Here's how the serializers
+Here's how we could modify the
-above could be unified by taking advantage of them:
+serializers above to advantage of them:

 ```py
 class OwnerSerializer(SerializerExtensionsMixin, ModelSerializer):